In selecting people for global leadership positions one of the big questions is: what are we looking for, “fit” or “flexibility”?

 If we are “all things to all men” can we also be good at global leadership?

-How does your organisation represent the balance between fit and flexibility in the way you select, assess and train people for global leadership positions?
+How does your organization represent the balance between fit and flexibility in the way you select, assess and train people for global leadership positions?

 Find out more about our global leadership training or call us to discuss your specific global leadership challenges.